Vincds/Restaurant-data-analysis/02_insights_powerbi/README.md

 ## 🎯 Project Overview

 Conducted comprehensive SQL analysis to uncover insights on sales trends, customer retention, and promotional effectiveness for a Barcelona-based Indian restaurant's delivery operations.
-Analyzed 24 months of transaction data (4,184 orders, 1,809 customers) from Last App, a delivery platform similar to Uber Eats.
-Built Power BI performance dashboards to visualize trends across customer lifecycle, operational patterns, and discount performance, delivering actionable recommendations to address a 65% first-order churn crisis and €11.7K in annual margin erosion from over-discounting.
+Analyzed 24 months of transaction data (4,184 orders, 1,809 customers) from Last App delivery platform.
+Built Power BI visualizations to support the analytical narrative, illustrating customer lifecycle patterns, operational trends, and promotional performance to communicate key findings and recommendations.

 ---